influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

       license-path = "/path/to/readable/JSON.license.file"
     ```

+    {{% note %}}
+Transfer any custom settings from the backup of your OSS configuration file
+to the new Enterprise configuration file.
+    {{% /note %}}

 7. **Update the `/etc/hosts` file**

     Add all meta and data nodes to the `/etc/hosts` file to allow the OSS instance